 Discussions among Leadership

-The first phase typically begins with discussions between the organizations’ leaders.
+The first phase typically begins with discussions among the organizations’ leaders.
 An organization that is looking for a merger will likely spend some time identifying potential merger partners.
 Then, leadership may engage in discussions with peers at various organizations to assess interest.

 Once the parties are committed to moving the discussion forward, it is customary to develop a brief document outlining the objects and key terms that have been discussed, as well as to memorialize mutual promises of confidentiality, agreement on payment of fees and costs, and other key terms that may emerge in the preliminary discussions.
 This document is typically titled a “Term Sheet,” “Letter of Intent,” or “Memorandum of Understanding.”
-This document is then approved by each parties’ board of directors and signals the seriousness of the parties.
+This document is then approved by each parties’ board of directors and signals the parties’ seriousness of intent.

 At this stage, many organizations form a joint merger committee comprised of executives and board members of each organization.
 The joint merger committee can streamline the merger process and help ensure both organizations have an active voice.
 The joint merger committee also acts as a liaison to the full board.